Table of Contents

 - Differential Diagnosis of Pediatric Appendicitis

 Appendicitis, as the name suggests, refers to acute inflammation of the appendix.
 Acute appendicitis can result in serious complications, usually relating to perforation, and is considered a surgical emergency.

 Appendicitis is the most common acute surgical problem in the pediatric population.
 In the United States, about 80,000 children are affected each year.
-While appendicitis can occur in children of any age, it is rare in children under 5 years of age, and extremely rare in children under 3 years of age.
-The peak incidence occurs between the ages of 12 and 18.
+It’s diagnosed in about 8% in children presenting in the ER with an acute abdomen.
+Appendicitis is very common in the second decade of life, with only 5% of children diagnosed with appendicitis are younger than 5 years old, making its diagnosis is challenging.
 Appendicitis is slightly more common in boys.
 It also has a seasonal peak incidence during the autumn and spring months in the US.